livelybone/call-printer/README-CN.md

 [English Document](./README.md)

-A tool for easily customize you content to call printer
+A tool for easily customize you content to call printer in browser

 ## repository
 https://github.com/livelybone/call-printer.git